shantanugoel/clearfeed-for-x/docs/ARCHITECTURE.md

-# Architecture: Agenda Revealer Chrome Extension
+# Architecture: ClearFeed for X Chrome Extension

-This document outlines the high-level architecture for the Agenda Revealer Chrome Extension.
+This document outlines the high-level architecture for the ClearFeed for X Chrome Extension.

 ## 1. Components Overview